-it southeast into shallower waters.
-There had been a reported shoalward shift in haddock spawning activity and redefinition of the area "refocussed" the closure on concentrations on spawning haddock while coincidentally lessening interference with fisheries for other species.
+The haddock seasonal closed area regulations in effect under ICNAF in 1976 have survived to the present with relatively little change.
+In the USA, haddock were managed by the New England Fishery Management Council (NEFMC) under their Fisheries Management Plan for Atlantic Groundfish from 15 March 1977 to 30 March 1982 (USA, 1978).
+This plan contained the same spawning area seasonal closure regulations as in the ICNAF regulations.
+The NEFMC Interim Groundfish Fishery Management Plan implemented on 31 March 1982 (USA, 1982) contained a modification to the boundaries of area A, but those of area B and the seasons of closure remained the same.
+The exemption for fishing area A with large hooks (greater than 3 cm) was also retained.
+The new coordinates of area A (Fig. 6) moved it southeast into shallower waters.
+There had been a reported shoalward shift in haddock spawning activity and redefinition of the area "refocussed" the closure on concentrations of spawning haddock while coincidentally lessening interference with fisheries for other species.
 The Northeast Multispecies Fishery Management Plan which took effect on 19 September 1986 (USA, 1986) extended the closed season to include February but contained provision for reopening of either or both of areas A and B if it was determined that "concentrations of spawning fish are no longer in the area(s)."
 The large hook exemption for area A (called Closed Area I in the USA plan) was retained and the coordinates of this area were modified slightly (Table 1, Fig. 6).
-Area B (USA Closed Area II) remained unchanged except that it was defined by coordinates describing only that part on the USA side of the maritime boundary.
+Area B (USA Closed Area II) remained wa ang a t unchanged except that it was defined by coordinates describing only that part on the USA side of the maritime boundary.

 Canada continued to apply the ICNAF haddock closure regulations through domestic regulation after extension of jurisdiction and has introduced no changes in areas or seasons closed.
 Consideration was given to elimination of the Div.
 4X closure during formulation of the 1982 Canadian Atlantic Coast Groundfish Management Plan as an enforcement cost-saving measure.
 The proposal was based on the observation that the Div.
-4X stock had fully recovered from the recruitment failure which greatly reduced spawning stock size in the early 1970's and appeared to be sustaining production at historical levels.
+4X stock had fully recovered from the recruitment failure which greatly reduced spawning stock size in the early 1970s and appeared to be sustaining production at historical levels.
 Thus, the protection provided by the closed area perhaps was no longer necessary.
-The Canadian Atlantic Fisheries Scientific Advisory Committee (CAFSAC) pointed out that the regulation had aided in spreading catches throughout the year and, if the closure was dispensed with, alternative measures would be required (Canada, 1982).
+The Canadian Atlantic Fisheries Scientific Advisory Committee (CAFSAC) pointed out that the regulation had aided in spreading catches throughout the year and, if the closure was dispensed with, alternative measures would be required (CAFSAC, 1982).
 There was also opposition to removal by various sectors of the Canadian fishing industry and no change was implemented.

 Canada did change regulations concerning the large hook exemption, however.
 Initially imposed for both areas A and B in Subarea 5 for 1972, the exemption was restricted to area A after 1973 in ICNAF regulations.
 In a revision and consolidation of Canadian regulations in 1978, area A was dropped as it lay in undisputed USA waters.
-The clause exempting fishing with large hooks in this area was inadvertently retained. however (Canada, 1978).
-An amendment in 1981 caused the exemption to apply to area B on Georges Bank (Canada, 1981).
+The clause exempting fishing with large hooks in this area was inadvertently retained, however (Canada, 1978).
+An amendment made in 1981 caused the exemption to apply to area B on Georges Bank (Canada, 1981).
 As a result, Canadian longline fishermen currently benefit from a large hook exemption in the Georges Bank closed area, and apparently did so as far back as 1982-84 (Halliday and Sinclair, 1987).
 It has not been possible to determine the process through which an oversight in the regulatory revision of 1978 translated into a widely used exemption to the area B closure.